What is maximum benefit pet insurance?

 Is a maximum benefit policy right for me and my pet?

 It’s a good option for younger, healthier pets, but if your pet gets an illness that requires ongoing care every year, you might find the limit on the condition gets used up fairly quickly.
 Once the limit is used up, you’ll no longer have any cover for that condition.
-To get cover each year for a condition, Lifetime policies are better.
+To get cover each year for a condition, lifetime policies are better.

 What are the benefits of maximum benefit cover?

 - Unlike some other types of policy, there are no time constraints, providing that you renew.
+This means they could cover longer terms conditions that may require ongoing treatment, unlike a time-limited policy.

 What are the disadvantages of maximum benefit cover?

 - Once you’ve reached your limit, you won’t be able to claim for that condition again.
-Even if the same condition develops in another part of your pet’s body, it’s very unlikely you’ll be covered.
+Even if the same condition develops in another part of your pet’s body, it’s very unlikely you’ll be covered

 - If your pet is still unwell after the maximum amount is reached, you’ll have to pay for any other treatment yourself.